EMGuyant/inquisitive-nature/_posts/2023-01-10-model-driven-app.md

 We will first create the one-to-many relationship between `Landlord` and `BrewPub` by creating  a lookup field.
 In this relationship a `BrewPub` can have *one* landlord and a `Landlord` can have *many* BrewPubs.
 So the first question is on which table to add the lookup field.

 >When using a lookup field you are looking up a **single** thing.
 You are looking up to the one side of the relationship.
-This means the lookup field should sit and be created in the table on the *many* side of the relationship.
+This means the lookup field should be created in the table on the *many* side of the relationship.

 ![Power Platform Admin Center](/assets/img/2023-04-01-model-driven-app/9_create_one_to_many.gif){: .post__img}